kirankn8/weatherman/README.md

 Please feel free to contribute and create a PR.
 Also let me know if you would like to see any new feature.

 ---

 ## Release Notes

 Please find the release notes below:

-### 1.0.0
+### 1.0.x

-Initial release of WeatherMan extension.
+- Initial release of WeatherMan extension.
+- Fix weather update issues
+- Fix tooltip issue